-Since this module (a set of the FPGA, the SPI ROM and the SDRAM) is assumed to be delivered to the Crypto Officer as embedded on a circuit board, the installation procedure is not included in this guidance.
+Since this module is assumed to be delivered to the Crypto Officer as embedded on the main circuit board as shown in Figure (b), the installation procedure is not included in this guidance.
 Since the JTAG ports are not permitted to be used in this module, it is not permitted to connect a device to a JTAG connector on the circuit board to which the JTAG ports of the module are wired.